gamemanual0/gm0/source/docs/software/tutorials/mecanum-drive.rst

                  DcMotor motorFrontRight = hardwareMap.dcMotor.get("motorFrontRight");
                  DcMotor motorBackRight = hardwareMap.dcMotor.get("motorBackRight");

-                 // Reverse the right side motors
+                 // Reverse the right side motors.
-                 // Reverse left motors if you are using NeveRests motorFrontRight.setDirection(DcMotorSimple.Direction.REVERSE);
+                 // This may be wrong for your setup.
+                 // If your robot moves backwards when commanded to go forwards,
+                 // reverse the left side instead.
+                 // See the note about this earlier on this page. motorFrontRight.setDirection(DcMotorSimple.Direction.REVERSE);
                  motorBackRight.setDirection(DcMotorSimple.Direction.REVERSE);